bacalhau-project/docs.bacalhau.org/docs/running-node/job-selection.md

 }
 ```

-The `exec` probe is a script to run that will be given the job data on `stdin`, and must exit with status code 0 if the job should be run.
+The `exec` probe will run a script that will be given the job data on `stdin`.
+It must exit with status code 0 if the job should be run.

-The `http` probe is a URL to POST the job data to, and must return a 200 status code if the job should be run.
+The `http` probe will POST the job data to a URL.
+It must return a 200 status code if the job should be run.